A low-FODMAP diet has been increasingly popular as a strategy to reboot the gut in preparation for re-establishing microbial diversity in the gut.

 A period of bacterial killing/starvation and restoration of gastrointestinal motility may be necessary alongside a low-FODMAP diet before starting any reintroduction probiotics, prebiotics, or high-FODMAP foods.

-If reintroduction of foods promotes a recurrence of symptoms and bloating, it is likely that the flora imbalance and/or motility issues still exist.
+If the reintroduction of foods promotes a recurrence of symptoms and bloating, it is likely that the flora imbalance and/or motility issues still exist.

 If a low-FODMAP diet is not enough, sometimes even more restrictive diet plans such as an Elemental Diet (powdered shakes that contain complete nutrients in pre-digested form) or Autoimmune Protocol Diet (a stricter “Paleo-style” diet) may be warranted.